Left Continue shopping

 • Botox injections in select cases

-Behavioral strategies also play a role: sedative medication over the counter may help those with stress-triggered migraines or insomnia.
-Cognitive-behavioral therapy, relaxation techniques, and sleep hygiene can further support long-term control.
+Behavioral strategies also play a role: sedatives may help those with stress-triggered migraines or insomnia.
+Cognitive-behavioral support, relaxation techniques, and sleep hygiene can further support long-term control.

 Keeping a migraine diary helps identify and avoid personal triggers such as specific foods, stressors, or menstrual patterns.

-Effective migraine treatment depends on choosing the right medication at the right time.
-Physicians tailor treatment based on symptom severity, comorbidities, and individual response.
+Effective migraine support depends on choosing the right product at the right time.
+Specialists tailor support based on discomfort severity, comorbidities, and individual response.

 headache relief

-Here are the main groups of medications used for migraine:
+Here are the main groups of products used for migraine:

 Suitable for mild to moderate migraines, especially if attacks are infrequent.
 Examples: